AllenInstitute/mermaid/README.md

 - Tooltips are not implemented in streamlit.
 They are in html
 - Node shape changes are not supported, except in manual edit mode
-- SVG download is not working in html
+- `SVG` download is not working well in html.
+The `.svg` files render okay (not perfectly) in inkscape, but poorly in Adobe Illustrator.